Sports in Pennsylvania: Football

 Pennsylvania has also been home to two defunct NFL franchises, both of which played in the 1920s.
 The Pottsville Maroons played in Pottsville, Pennsylvania; the franchise is notable for its part in the 1925 NFL Championship controversy.
 Frankford (a neighborhood in Philadelphia) also briefly had its own team in the 1920s, known as the Frankford Yellow Jackets.
 The team won the 1926 NFL Championship, but disbanded during the Great Depression.
 A third NFL franchise, the Dallas Texans, was briefly headquartered in Hershey, Pennsylvania during the 1952 season.
 Pennsylvania also had teams in four national leagues that competed with the NFL: the 1920s AFL, the 1930s AFL, the World Football League, and the USFL.

 Philadelphia was also home to an Arena Football League team, the Philadelphia Soul who played in the league from 2004 to 2019.
 Pittsburgh was also the home to one of the founding Arena Football League franchises, the Pittsburgh Gladiators.
 After four seasons in Pittsburgh, the team moved to Tampa, Florida, in 1991 and became the Tampa Bay Storm.
 Pittsburgh got another AFL team in 2011, the Pittsburgh Power, which folded in 2014.
 The Wilkes-Barre/Scranton Pioneers played in the AFL's minor league af2 until that league disbanded in 2009.

 In addition to NFL and arena football teams, Pennsylvania is also home to minor professional teams from numerous other leagues.
 Men's teams include the Chambersburg Cardinals and the Pittsburgh Colts.
 There are also several women's football teams, including the Keystone Assault, Pittsburgh Passion, and Philadelphia Firebirds.

+The Harrisburg Stampede played in the National Arena League before folding, and arena football returns with the Wilkes-Barre/Scranton Mavericks set to play in Arena Football One.